jeromescuggs/.dotfiles/README.md

 # features

+## sweet vim setup (WIP)

+So, the files are in this repo but there is no sort of setup.
+I was planning on making one, but since starting this repo I have made a large change in how i roll my vim configs, now that i'm getting more familiar with neovim.

+Right now, my neovim `init.vim` basically tells neovim to look at `~/.vim/vimrc`, and then neovim more or less runs like vim.

+I'm still sort of wrapping my head around neovim's Lua scripting, and one thing I have realized is that I'm going to have to get used to the way neovim handles configurations and plugins, which means I will likely have to put all of this on hold.

+I still recommend checking out my vimrc though!
+You'll need to get vim-plugged installed, and then you can copy `vimrc` to `$HOME/.vim`.
+Run vim, ignore any errors that pop up immediately, and run `:PlugInstall` to automatically install the required plugins.
+Exit and reopen vim and voila!

 ## custom .zshrc **REQUIRES OH-MY-ZSH!**

 The goal of my zshrc file through the years has been to make it as painless as possible to throw the exact same rc file on a variety of environments, so it trades a little heft (~7k) for **alot** of functionality.